It’s a question every membership site creator needs to answer before launching a membership program:

 More Membership Pricing Examples From Real Membership Businesses

-Now let’s take a look at some real membership pricing examples, and what they include for their costs.
+Now let’s take a look at some real membership examples, and what they include for their costs.

-- $25/month or $250/year for a digital scrapbooking membership site: The Scrapbook Campus is a membership program that offers PaintShop Pro tutorials, templates, and forum access to help members create their own digital scrapbooks.
+- $25/month or $250/year for a digital scrapbooking membership site: The Scrapbook Campus is a membership program that offers PaintShop Pro tutorials, templates, and discussion forum access to help members create their own digital scrapbooks.